CodingGagan/markdown_test/install-and-configure/advanced-configuration/controller/cluster-turndown.md

 ## Using cluster turndown via UI

-Cluster turndown has limited functionality via the Kubecost UI.
-To access cluster turndown in the UI, you must first enable [Kubecost Actions](/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md#enabling-kubecost-actions).
+Cluster turndown has limited functionality via the nOps UI.
+To access cluster turndown in the UI, you must first enable [nOps Actions](/using-nOps/navigating-the-nOps-ui/savings/savings-actions.md#enabling-nOps-actions).
 Once this is completed, you will be able to create and delete turndown schedules instantaneously for your supported clusters.
-Read more about turndown's UI functionality in [this section](/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md#cluster-turndown) of the above Kubecost Actions doc.
-Review the entire doc for more information on Kubecost Actions functionality and limitations.
+Read more about turndown's UI functionality in [this section](/using-nOps/navigating-the-nOps-ui/savings/savings-actions.md#cluster-turndown) of the above nOps Actions doc.
+Review the entire doc for more information on nOps Actions functionality and limitations.

 ## Limitations